Lee-Yang-zero ratio method in three-dimensional Ising model

 One can also readily verify that the ratios of even higher-order cumulants, such as $\langle M^6(t,0,L)\rangle_{\rm c}/\langle M^2(t,0,L)\rangle^3_{\rm c}$, exhibit the same property.

-One can further construct quantities having the intersection property at the CP besides the LYZRs and Binder-cumulants.
+One can further construct quantities having the intersection property at the CP besides the LYZRs and Binder-cumulants~\cite{ Nomura:1995tq, Nomura:1997pp, Tomita_2002}.
 An example is the one constructed from the correlation function $C(\ell)=\langle \sigma_i \sigma_j \rangle|_{|i-j|=\ell}$~\cite{Tomita_2002}.
 It is known that its ratio at different distances, $C(2\ell)/C(\ell)$, intersects at $t=0$ and thus can be used for the determination of the CP.
-However, the analysis of $C(\ell)$ needs more statistics and numerical procedures compared to those for LYZs and cumulants.
-These methods are typically employed for systems where the analyses based on the cumulants are difficult.
-We thus do not discuss them further in this paper.
+However, we do not discuss them further in this paper.